civican/legisinfo/44-1/bills/C-70/bill_text.md

 Section 20 of the Act and the heading before it are replaced by the following:

-### Foreign-influenced or Terrorist-influenced **Intimidation**, Threats or Violence
+### Foreign-influenced or Terrorist-influenced Intimidation, Threats or Violence

 ### Section 20

-  **(1)** Every person commits an offence who, at the direction of, for the benefit of or in association with, a foreign entity or a terrorist group, induces or attempts to induce, by **intimidation**, threat or violence, any person to do anything or to cause anything to be done.
+  **(1)** Every person commits an offence who, at the direction of, for the benefit of or in association with, a foreign entity or a terrorist group, induces or attempts to induce, by intimidation, threat or violence, any person to do anything or to cause anything to be done.

   **(2)** Despite subsection 26(1), a person who commits an act referred to in subsection (1) while outside Canada is deemed to have committed it in Canada if